isaac-hdz/heapsort/README.md

 This command will evaluate whether the sorting was done correctly.
 In my experience, this will always say it was not sorted correctly.
 There is some oddity when valsort reads a result from a Go program though.
 Of course I take full responsibility for not being able to discover the reason, but I was able to prove that my heapsort.go does sort correctly with the following commands.
+(The easiest way to see that the outputs are identical is to use the command "gensort -a 10 sortThis", that way you can see that both goOutput and goOutput2 are identical.
+The only difference is that valsort correctly evaluates the latter)

 > g++ writeAgain.cc
 This will compile writeAgain.cc and make an executable "a", that will write a copy of a file.